huggingface/huggingface_hub/docs/source/guides/upload.md

 <Tip warning={true}>

 Although [`Repository`] is not formally deprecated, we recommend using the HTTP-based methods described above instead.
-For more details about this recommendation, please have a look to [this guide](../concepts/git_vs_http) explaining the core differences between HTTP-based and Git-based approaches.
+For more details about this recommendation, please have a look at [this guide](../concepts/git_vs_http) explaining the core differences between HTTP-based and Git-based approaches.

 </Tip>